richelbilderbeek/bbbq_article/cover_letter/README.md

      Histocompatibility Complex Class I epitopes."
      Frontiers in immunology 8 (2017): 1118.

-## Letter that resulted from followint the requirements
+## Letter that resulted from the requirements

 Dear Editor,